 So, there is no dispute that Options took steps to make checks on CV4L and understand its business model.
 It seems to have sent the form to CV4L to complete in March 2012.
 The completed form was signed in September 2012.
-Both dates post-date Mr T's application to Options, so Options had decided to accept Mr T's introduction prior to carrying out its checks on CV4L.
+Both dates are before Mr J's application to Options.